wenkangwei/Shimmer-Device-Tutorial/README.md

     Otherwise, you will see this error:
     <img src=/images/marker-2.png width=300 height=300>

-    + Add some labels about your meal like this figure and then Click "Write Events"
+    + Add some labels about your meal like this figure and give some information about when you take this meal, what meal you take, and so on, and then Click "Write Events"
     <img src=/images/marker-3.png width=600 height=300>

     + Check the generated txt file in the directory shown in the bar "Output File"